Appdynamics/cassandra-monitoring-extension/README.md

 Note : Please make sure to not use tab (\t) while editing yaml files.
 You may want to validate the yaml file using a [yaml validator](http://yamllint.com/)

 1. Configure the cassandra instances by editing the config.yml file in `<MACHINE_AGENT_HOME>/monitors/CassandraMonitor/`.
-2. Configure the MBeans in the config.yml.
-By default, "org.apache.cassandra.metrics" is all that you may need.
-But you can add more mbeans as per your requirement.
-   You can also add excludePatterns (regex) to exclude any metric tree from showing up in the AppDynamics controller.

    For eg.
    ```